 Not only do we want there to see a peaceful resolution to the conflict in Ukraine and for people to safely return home, but we also want to see greater solidarity shown for other people who have been displaced by the injustices of war and conflict but who are not receiving equal amounts of the world’s attention.

 The Worst Humanitarian Crisis Since WWII

 Before the conflict in Ukraine, the world was already facing the worst displacement crisis since World War II.

-Women and men from places like the Democratic Republic of Congo, Syria, Afghanistan, Honduras and other countries have been experiencing displacement, sometimes for decades.
+Women and men from places like the Democratic Republic of the Congo, Syria, Afghanistan and Honduras have been experiencing displacement for decades.
 Many seek refuge in neighboring countries but are often turned away at the border, facing scorn and disdain rather than welcome and assistance.

 As I’ve read the news over the last few weeks, I’ve often wondered — what would Americans do if millions of people arrived at our borders?
 How would we respond?

 Would our government commit to recognizing the protection needs of those fleeing conflict and provide legal status for those seeking safety?
 Would American citizens support that decision?
 Would our churches and communities be ready and willing to show up at train stations with blankets, strollers and other necessary supplies?

 Truthfully, we know the answer.
 Similar situations have happened in our country before, and are still happening now.

 The U.S. Response to Refugees and Asylum Seekers